jhoupps/Dotify/README.md

 # Dotify
 ## Jay Houppermans

-The "hello world" project for my Android Development class
+The third version of the homework project for my Android Development class